 The American Pizza Community is a coalition comprised of the nation’s largest pizza companies, regional chains, small business franchise owners, suppliers and other entities that make up the American pizza industry.
-The coalition was formed to advocate for policies affecting pizza companies and operators of all sizes and to support programs that allow the industry to grow and create jobs.
+The coalition was formed to advocate for policies affecting pizza companies of all sizes and to support programs that allow the industry to grow and create jobs.

 Who is part of the American Pizza Community?

-Currently, the coalition includes Blackjack Pizza, Breadeaux Pizza, California Pizza Kitchen, CiCi's Pizza, Domino’s Pizza, Figaro’s Italian Pizza, Godfather’s Pizza, Hungry Howie’s, the International Pizza Hut Franchise Holders Association, Little Caesars, Nick-N-Willy’s Pizza, Papa John’s Pizza, Papa Murphy’s Pizza, Papa's Pizza To-Go, Papa Romano's, Pizza Factory, Pizza Schmizza, Sam & Louie's Pizza and Two Boots.
+The coalition includes Blackjack Pizza, Breadeaux Pizza, California Pizza Kitchen, CiCi's Pizza, Domino’s Pizza, Figaro’s Italian Pizza, Godfather’s Pizza, Hungry Howie’s, Hunt Brothers Pizza, the International Pizza Hut Franchise Holders Association, Little Caesars, Nick-N-Willy’s Pizza, Pizza Factory, Papa John’s Pizza, Papa Murphy’s Pizza, Papa's Pizza To-Go, Papa Romano's, Pizza Schmizza, Sam & Louie's Pizza and Two Boots.
 Collectively they represent 20,000 pizza restaurants and employ over 400,000 U.S. team members in stores in all 50 states.
-Supplier partners include Coca-Cola, Leprino Foods Company, the National Pork Producers Council, Paradise Tomato Kitchens, PepsiCo, SUTUS and Tyson.
-They represent over 20,000 pizza restaurants across 50 states.
-The coalition welcomes new members from other pizza companies and supplier partners in the industry.
+Supplier partners include Coca-Cola, Leprino Foods Company, the National Pork Producers Council, Paradise Tomato Kitchens, PepsiCo and Tyson.

 What policies affect the pizza industry?

-With more than 70,000 pizza stores in the United States, pizza companies are impacted by restaurant regulations like the new federal menu labeling law, local building ordinances, agricultural policy, health care reform, employment and labor policies, taxation issues and broader business policies.
-The coalition seeks to ensure that the pizza community – from the dairy farmer to the independent franchisee – is represented fairly in public policy debates and that the story is told about the impact of this entrepreneurial industry that provides a fresh, wholesome, highly customizable product.
+With more than 75,000 pizza stores in the United States, pizza companies are impacted by regulations like the new federal menu labeling law, building ordinances, agricultural policy, health care, employment and labor policies, tax reform and broader business policies.
+The coalition seeks to ensure that the pizza community – from the dairy farmer to the independent franchisee – is represented fairly in public policy debates and that the story is told about this entrepreneurial industry that provides a fresh, wholesome, highly customizable product.